sportyCodey/Java/README.md

 # Java
 Some of my work in Java

-Before you get into the details.
+Before I get into the details.
 Here's a quick run down of what's posted by each folder:

 Solutions to problems in the Data Structures class I took:
 Beetle,